-- 4. For line 5, Installed Cost of Flue Gas Particulate Collector Excluding Land, enter the actual installed cost for the existing system or the anticipated cost to bring a planned system into commercial operation.
+- 3. For line 5, Installed Cost of Flue Gas Particulate Collector Excluding Land, enter the actual installed cost for the existing system or the anticipated cost to bring a planned system into commercial operation.
 Installed cost should include the cost of all major modifications.
-A major modification is any physical change which results in a change in the amount of air or water pollutants or which results in a different pollutant being emitted. - 5.
+A major modification is any physical change which results in a change in the amount of air or water pollutants or which results in a different pollutant being emitted. - 4.
 For lines 6, 7, 8 and 9 enter value for fuel.
 Enter range of values, if applicable.

-SCHEDULE 6.
-PART H. FLUE GAS DESULFURIZATION UNIT INFORMATION - DESIGN PARAMETERS
+SCHEDULE 6, PART H. FLUE GAS DESULFURIZATION UNIT INFORMATION - DESIGN PARAMETERS

-- If a procurement contract has been signed for an upgrade or retrofit of a Flue Gas Desulfurization Unit: 1) complete a separate page for the existing unit; 2) explain on SCHEDULE 7, COMMENTS, how long the existing equipment will be out of service; and 3) using the same FGD identification, complete a separate SCHEDULE 6.
-Part H for the planned upgrade or retrofit. - 1a.
-For line 2, Flue Gas Desulfurization Unit Status, select from the following equipment status codes:
+If a procurement contract has been signed for an upgrade or retrofit of a Flue Gas Desulfurization Unit: 1) complete a separate page for the existing unit; 2) specify in SCHEDULE 7.
+COMMENTS, how long the existing equipment will be out of service; and 3) using the same FGD identification, complete a separate SCHEDULE 6, PART H. FLUE GAS DESULFURIZATION UNIT - DESIGN PARAMETERS for the planned upgrade or retrofit.

+2. For line 2, Flue Gas Desulfurization Unit Status, select from the following equipment status codes: